Pineapple Chutney (Easy 15-Minute Recipe)

 How do you store this chutney?

 I made some of this chutney and placed it in a couple of airtight containers.
 My daughter and I worked our way through the first large container of this chutney in about a week.
 Then, I completely forgot about the chutney in the small container.
 Then, this weekend, I stumbled on it.
-I was about to throw it away when I decided to check the taste and smell, and it tasted and smelled great, so I had a huge helping with some bread and with a salad on the side.
+I was about to throw it away when I decided to check the taste and smell, and it tasted and smelled great, so I had a huge helping with some bread and a salad on the side.

 As of today, I am still ok, so I guess I can say that if you place this pineapple chutney in an airtight container and in the back of your fridge, it should stay fresh for about 3 weeks!